 The provisions available through the CARES Act will remain in place until the national state of emergency expires.
 You may not be able to apply for virus mortgage considerations after that date, so contact your lender as soon as you know you can’t afford your mortgage payments.

 If your mortgage falls under the CARES Act and you are granted forbearance, you have the right to apply for one 180-day extension after your initial forbearance expires.
 Extensions for private insurance will be at the discretion of lenders.

 Keep an eye on your finances and know when your forbearance is set to expire.
 If you have a large lump sum coming due, or if you still can’t afford your mortgage payments and you don’t qualify for an extension, call your lender and find out what other options you may have.

 Remember, coronavirus mortgage considerations are intended as temporary measures.
 You’re unlikely to see options like those described above after the crisis is over.

 Still Can’t Afford Mortgage Payments?

 The coronavirus will end and many people will get back to work, but some will find they still can’t afford mortgage payments.
 If you end up in this situation, there are resources that can help.

 The US Department of Housing and Urban Development has approved counseling agencies across the United States.
 These counselors have been active since before virus mortgage forbearance was in place, and they’ll likely be active long after.
 If you expect long-term difficulty with your mortgage, consider looking for a counselor in your area.

 There are private programs that can help as well.
-EasyKnock, for example, has a sale-leaseback program known as Sell & Stay that lets homeowners sell their properties and remain in place as renters.
+A sale-leaseback, for example, lets homeowners sell their properties and remain in place as renters.